rml-lee/Employee-Data-Analysis/Findings-Analysis.md

 - **Recommendations**: Leverage the successful strategies used by Kelley Spirea (Production).

 - Identify the key practices and behaviors contributing to this success and consider implementing them across other departments.
-Additionally, recognize and reward her for her effective leadership to encourage continued excellence and to set a benchmark for others.
+Additionally, recognize and reward her for effective leadership, and encourage continued excellence to set a benchmark for others.